nkeroy/NUS-Degree-in-Computational-Biology/README.md

 wait until the final year to start thinking of what you want to do.
 There are UROPS projects available for NUS students (research projects which you can try out research with a supervising professor) that you can have a taste of what it's like to do research in a certain topic.
-While computational biology do not update UROPS project in the UROPS portal, a good suggestion would be to search for professors whose research areas are aligned with your interests.
+While the UROPS portal hardly update computational biology projects, a good suggestion would be to search for professors whose research areas are aligned with your interests.
 If you require any help for searching, feel free to drop me an email and I will do my best to advise you.
 Alternatively, the best way is to consult the coordinators for the computationally biology course and they will